Damienkatz/Kayos-Design/kayosdesign.md

 Using a failover table, which is a list of master writer identifiers (UUIDs) mapped to the sequence a node became the master, and is generated after each startup thereafter, recording the new UUID and current sequence number.

-This is failover table to for the first initialized master, it generates a UUID and adds it into the takeover table at sequence 0.
+This is failover table to for the first initialized master, it generates a UUID and adds it into the table at sequence 0:

     Master ID     | Takeover Seq
 	_____________________________
 	0xDEADBEEF... | 0

 Then 3000 messages are sent, and then the node restarted.
-On restart, it no it generates a new master UUID and adds the current high sequence to the takeover tableL
+On restart, it generates a new master UUID and adds the current high sequence to the takeover table:

     Master ID     | Takeover Seq
 	_____________________________
 	0xDEADBEEF... | 0
 	0xCAFEBABE... | 3000

 So let's say we are a downstream replica node.
 As a downstream replica, when we connect to the upstream replica we retrieve the failover table from the compares it with our own, and find the common master ID between them.
 We will then rollback all changes to the sequence of the next newest entry, if it exists otherwise there is no sequence branch.
 If no common master is found, it completely resets it's storage.